-For some reason it is trying to connect to SY900, DD900 and OL900 with the ID 'TESTDTA'.
+For some reason, it is trying to connect to SY900, DD900 and OL900 with the ID 'TESTDTA'.

-Similarly it attempts to connect to the SY900 on Development Database Server with the 'SY900' ID, which we believe it is correct.
+Similarly it attempts to connect to the SY900 on Development Database Server with the 'SY900' ID, which we believe is correct.

-The user is performing an EnterpriseOne software upgrade on separate Database servers/instances for Production and Development environments.
+The user is performing an EnterpriseOne software upgrade on separate database servers/instances for Production and Development environments.
 Running Table Conversion Workbench.

-To view full details, sign in with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!